 We haven’t changed.

-*updated: Before the statement begins, Trinidad Escobar wanted to highlight a significant point with regards to what has been happening in the past few days which has been echoed extensively below in the rest of the statement, and for purposes of beginning the statement, needs to be addressed foremost before reading forward:
+*updated: Before the statement begins, a Bruha of Waray descent wanted to highlight a significant point with regards to what has been happening since May 13, 2021, which has been echoed extensively below in the rest of the statement, and for purposes of beginning the statement, needs to be addressed foremost before reading forward:

 There is a myriad of Filipina/x experiences in the Diaspora.
 Perhaps you are an adoptee in a suburban part of the US or Canada who has few relationships with Filipinas/xs.
 Or perhaps the Filipinas/xs familia you know right now are unsafe or disconnected.
 I take into account nuanced experiences of seemingly isolated or alienated people in the Diaspora.
 When we turn to the internet for answers, we can first turn to people—not content creators and bloggers without a face—real people who share our multidimensional cultural elements through dance, music, art, weaving, and so forth.

 I want to acknowledge each and every person’s feelings who have experienced trauma, sadness, rage, exasperation, and frustration over the past three days.
 I hear you.
 I feel you.
 And everything you feel is completely valid.

 One thing I really appreciated seeing was all of the Aswang Warriors and Babaylan who came forward, out of the woodwork, to fight this cyberwar, and I am sure you are all fabulous people, and I would love to meet you one day, and I don’t want our communications to be limited to just cyberspace.

 The thing I realized as the big take away from this collective experience is that as a Filipina/o/x people, (1) we are everywhere (2) our Oral Tradition has not died (3) we’re here for it.